-P.A.C.E. is a two-year, post-secondary certificate program offered by the acclaimed National College of Education (NCE) at National Louis University (NLU).
-P.A.C.E. stands for the Professional Assistance Center for Education for young adults with multiple learning disabilities.
-The program, located at the new NLU campus in Skokie, Illinois, is designed to meet the transitional needs of for students with multiple learning disabilities.
-The success of P.A.C.E. is reflected in the success of its alumni; more than 80 percent of the graduates are employed.
+P.A.C.E. is a two-year, post-secondary program offered by National Louis University (NLU).
+P.A.C.E.
+(Professional Assistance Center for Education) is designed to meet the transitional needs for young adults with multiple learning disabilities.
+The success of P.A.C.E. is reflected in the success of its alumni: more than 80 percent of the graduates are employed.

-Created in 1986, P.A.C.E. is one of the leading on-campus programs in the country that integrates formal instruction in academics, career preparation, life skills and socialization into a curriculum to prepare students for independent living.
+Created in 1986, P.A.C.E. is one of the leading residential-based programs in the country that integrates career preparation, life skills and socialization instruction into a curriculum that prepares students for independent living through experiential learning.
 Internationally recognized as a model for providing young men and women with the tools they need to transition successfully into the workplace and the community, P.A.C.E. offers a positive environment as they prepare for their next stage in life.

 Information sessions include classroom visits on the Chicago campus, question and answer session with students, as well as a trip to the Lincoln Park dorm and dining hall.
 Tours take place while classes are in session, beginning at 1:00 p.m. on the Chicago campus in Room 4052, and conclude in the Lincoln Park dorm by 4:00 p.m.

 May 4 (1:30 start, Room 5005)